Observations spanning nearly thirty years in the software business—

 - Reinventing the wheel isn't necessarily bad, just usually excessive.

-- But when you reinvent that wheel, start with a fresh look at the physics too.
+- But when reinventing that wheel, start with a fresh look at the physics too.

 - Sure, you don't need to use Lisp (especially if you're the competition).